tankerkiller125/graphgrc/scf/cld-02-cloudsecurityarchitecture.md

 - [A.5.23](../iso27002/a-5.md#a523)

 ## Control questions
-Does the organization ensure the cloud security architecture supports the organization's technology strategy to securely design, configure and maintain cloud employments?
+Does the organization ensure the cloud security architecture supports its technology strategy to securely design, configure and maintain cloud employments?